a1256844492/I-View-U/README.md

-## **I-View-U is a systematic literature review workflow, which aims to provide an environment where your curiosity could efficiently thrive into accurate scientific questions！**
+## **I-View-U is a systematic literature review workflow, which aims to (1) provide an environment where curiosity could efficiently thrive into accurate scientific questions; (2) systematically synthesize the literature evidence needed to answer the question**

 **✨A recent live demo of I-View-U, check it out!(https://www.bilibili.com/video/BV1f7EMzmEFJ/)**